 5) Radio Rooftop Bar

-Another Melia entry, (no surprise there) the place not only gives the tapas tradition a twist but does so with spectacular views.
-Located on the tenth floor and accessible from an exclusive express lift, it is the only rooftop bar, lounge and terrace in The Strand and Aldwych area and offers views of London Eye, Trafalgar Square, Covent Garden, St. Paul’s Cathedral and London Bridge.
+Another Melia entry (no surprise there) the place not only gives the tapas tradition a twist but does so with spectacular views.
+Located on the tenth floor and accessible from an exclusive express lift, it is the only rooftop bar, lounge, and terrace in The Strand and Aldwych area.
+It offers views of the London Eye, Trafalgar Square, Covent Garden, St. Paul’s Cathedral, and London Bridge.